-Drill a quarter inch hole into the top corner of the frame to feed the light cable through
+Drill a half inch hole into the top corner of the frame to feed the light cable through.

 Cut your light strip to 10 inches, be careful to cut in the middle of the two copper dots (see first photo)

 Use the adhesive in your light strip or hot glue to attach it to the ceiling of the frame (we ended up having to use hot glue, so keep and eye on the lights to make sure they don't fall)